chronomq/chronomq/README.md

 ## Running

-- `goyaad -addr localhost:11300 -s localhost:8125` starts the goyaad server listening at 11300 on localhost and sends statsd metrics to 8125.
+- `yaad -addr localhost:11300 -s localhost:8125` starts the yaad server listening at 11300 on localhost and sends statsd metrics to 8125.
-- Run `goyaad -help` for more information
+- Run `yaad -help` for more information
 - `SIGUSR1` will trigger a graceful shutdown by persisting current jobs to disk.
 To bootstrap with the jobs from disk, run with the `-r or --restore` flag (With the appropriate data dir set `-d or --dataDir`)